lynnemunini/forecast-app/README.md

 * **Google Play's Location Library:** A library for retrieving the current location of the device

 ## Permissions
 The app requires the **"Access to Location"** permission in order to work.
 This permission is required to retrieve the current location of the device and get the weather forecast of that location.
-The app also requires an active internet connection to work and retrieve the weather data.

 <img src = "images/permissions.png" alt = "Permissions and Network image">